 This protein network is incriminated in the appearance of certain pathologies.
 Indeed, it can cause the appearance of celiac disease, food allergy to wheat and hypersensitivity to non-celiac gluten.

 This disease is a permanent intolerance to one or more gluten protein fractions.
-It causes a destruction of the villi of the gastric wall which leads in the long run to a malabsorption of nutrients.
-Celiac disease is therefore at the origin of nutritional deficiencies including iron, calcium and folic acid .
+It causes destruction of the villi of the gastric wall which leads in the long run to malabsorption of nutrients.
+Celiac disease is therefore at the origin of nutritional deficiencies including iron, calcium and folic acid.

 The G-Free diet consists of the total and definitive exclusion of gluten.
-This diet is all the more difficult to respect as, as said before, it is found in many staple foods but also in foods from the agri-food industry.
 The indications for this diet are mainly celiac disease, wheat allergy and non-celiac gluten sensitivity.

-However, we find in some scientific publications the use of this diet for other very varied indications such as for the treatment of certain psychiatric diseases (schizophrenia or autism), endocrine or rheumatological disorders and improving the capacities sports .
-The effectiveness of the gluten-free diet on these pathologies is very controversial and is not yet proven.
+However, we find in some scientific publications the use of this diet for other very varied indications such as for the treatment of certain psychiatric diseases (schizophrenia or autism), endocrine or rheumatological disorders and improving the capacities sports.
+The effectiveness of the gluten-free diet on these pathologies is very controversial and do not have any proof.
 At the same time, there is a real trend towards “G-free” as a mode of consumption for a search for well-being, especially for slimming down.

 To learn more : contact Shivani Sikri : Best Dietician in India

 Learn about Indian Keto Diets for Weight Loss